-Examining the correlations of teacher effect estimates reveals that individual teachers vary considerably in their ability to impact different students outcomes.
+Examining the correlations of teacher effect estimates reveals that individual teachers vary considerably in their ability to impact different student outcomes.
 As hypothesized, we find the strongest correlations between teacher effects within outcome type.
 Similar to Corcoran, Jennings, and Beveridge (2012), we estimate a correlation of 0.64 between teacher effects on our high- and low-stakes math achievement tests.
 We also observe a strong correlation of 0.49 between teacher effects on two of the student survey measures, students' Behavior in Class and Self-Efficacy in Math.
 Comparatively, the correlations between teacher effects across outcome type are much weaker.
 Examining the scatter plots in Figure 1, we observe much more dispersion around the best-fit line in Panel B than in Panel A. The strongest relationship we observe across outcome types is between teacher effects on the low-stakes math test and effects on Self-Efficacy in Math (r = 0.19).
-The lower bound of the 95% confidence interval around the correlation between teacher effects on the two achievement measures [0.56, 0.72] does not overlap with the 95% confidence interval of the correlation between teacher effects on the low-
+The lower bound of the 95% confidence interval around the correlation between teacher effects on the two achievement measures [0.56, 0.72] does not overlap with the 95% confidence interval of the correlation between teacher effects on the lowstakes math test and effects on Self-Efficacy in Math [-0.01, 0.39], indicating that these two correlations are substantively and statistically significantly different from each other.
+Using this same approach, we also can distinguish the correlation describing the relationship between teacher effects on the two math tests from all other correlations relating teacher effects on test scores to effects on students' attitudes and behaviors.
+We caution against placing too much emphasis on the negative correlations between teacher effects on test scores and effects on Happiness in Class (r = -0.09 and -0.21 for the high- and low-stakes tests, respectively).
+Given limited precision of this relationship, we cannot reject the null hypothesis of no relationship or rule out weak, positive or negative correlations among these measures.